NanomatchGmbH/simstackserver/.github/ISSUE_TEMPLATE/bug_report.md

 ## Steps to Reproduce

-Steps to reproduce the behavior:
+Steps to reproduce the behavior, if needed in combination with the SimStack Client:

 1. Go to '...'
 2. Click on '...'
 3. Scroll down to '...'
-4. See error
+4. See error (e.g. in Client)
+5. Additional information in File '...' (e.g. on the server side)

 ## Expected Behavior